johnhebron/bigcommerce-api-v3/README.md

 ```

 #### 2. Returned Values
-Once the action (HTTP request) is complete, it will return either a single Object record or a Collection of Object records, depending on the context.
+Once the action (HTTP request) is complete, it will create a Response object with the body, headers, and status of the response as well as some helper methods like .data and .success?

 **Ex.
-A Collection of Page objects is returned by `.list`**
+A Response object with an array of Page objects is returned by `.list`**

 The `.list` action performs a `GET` request for all Pages for the store.